Home

 Monthly commentary

-Over the course of February 2025, the NAV of the Fund remained flat at 0% (A Acc GBP), compared to the UK Real Estate Index* which decreased by 1.09%.
-Since its launch, the Fund has decreased by 8.9% (A Acc GBP), outperforming the UK Real Estate Index* which has fallen by 23.7% in the same period.
+Over the course of September 2025, the NAV of the Fund increased by 1.0% (A Acc GBP), underperforming the UK Real Estate Index*, which increased by 3.0%.
+Since its launch, the Fund has decreased by 0.9% (A Acc GBP), outperforming the UK Real Estate Index* which has fallen by 21.0.% in the same period.

 The strategy of the Fund is to invest in a diversified portfolio of thematic real assets.
-The Fund’s 20 investments are set to benefit from four socio-economic mega trends: ageing population (20.2% portfolio weight), digitalisation (44.9% portfolio weight), generation rent (28.2% portfolio weight), and urbanisation (5.5% portfolio weight).
+The Fund’s 22 investments are set to benefit from four socio-economic mega trends: ageing population (13.8% portfolio weight), digitalisation (25.6% portfolio weight), generation rent (21.8% portfolio weight), and urbanisation (11.0% portfolio weight).
+It will also invest in REITs with assets that encompass more than one of these trends (22.4% portfolio weight).

 Read the factsheet here